Working with Unit Tests in Project or Solution

 Executing and covering unit tests in project or solution

 You can run, debug or cover tests from the Unit Test Explorer, Solution Explorer, or Class View.
-Unit Test Explorer gives you the advantage to see only tests and test classs , while using other windows you need to know, which projects, files, and classes contain tests.
+Unit Test Explorer gives you the advantage to see only tests and test classes, while using other windows you need to know, which projects, files, and classes contain tests.

-- To execute tests from Unit Test Explorer, select the desired tests and click Run Unit Tests / Debug Unit Tests or Cover Unit Tests on the toolbar or use the corresponding shortcuts (Ctrl+T R / Ctrl+T D or Ctrl+T H ).
+- To execute tests from Unit Test Explorer, select the desired tests and click Run Unit Tests / Debug Unit Tests or Cover Unit Tests on the toolbar or use the corresponding shortcuts (Ctrl+T R / Ctrl+T D or N/A ).

-- To run, debug or cover tests from Solution Explorer or Class View, select one or more items ( classs, files, folders, projects) that contain tests, and use the Run Unit Tests / or Cover Unit Tests commands, which are available in the main menu (), in the context menu or with Ctrl+T R / or Ctrl+T H shortcuts correspondingly.
+- To run, debug or cover tests from Solution Explorer or Class View, select one or more items ( classes, files, folders, projects) that contain tests, and use the Run Unit Tests / Debug Unit Tests or Cover Unit Tests commands, which are available in the main menu ( ), in the context menu, or with Ctrl+T R / Ctrl+T D or N/A shortcuts correspondingly.